derdanielmoin/inkstich-fonts-addons/README.md

-# Inkscape extensions for inkstich fonts
+# Inkscape extensions for inkstitch fonts

-In this git there are three extensions for inkscape to help using fonts in inkstich.
+In this git there are three extensions for inkscape to help using fonts in inkstitch.
 The main idea is to create each character as an own path for the font that is used once and save these pathes in a defined format.
 After this create a new svg, write the text that you would stich, convert it to a path and use this extension to replace all charachters.
 Then you only habe to do little corrections